By Edward Kliszus

-Tonight, the Riverside Opera Ensemble presented The American Composers Concert: Matthews and Fornarola.
+The Riverside Opera Ensemble presented The American Composers Concert: Matthews and Fornarola tonight.
 It was staged at New York’s Merkin Hall at the Kaufman Music Center.
 This is a delightful performance space, the apposite, intimate environment for a recital or chamber music venue.

 Composer and pianist extraordinaire Nathan R. Matthews welcomed the audience and introduced tonight’s musical themes.
 Composer Drew Fornarola described both his and Matthews’ works in detail, lending insights into the composers’ afflatus and thoughts.

 The concert began with selections by Drew Fornarola, including his Most Wanted and Disloyal Daughter from Tiananmen (2020), featuring vocalists Gen Parton-Shin and Grace Choi.
-The world premiere of his Song from an Untitled Austrian Musical Project (2022) followed, featuring vocalist Quentin Bruno.
+The world premiere of his Song from an Untitled Austrian Musical Project (2022), featuring vocalist Quentin Bruno, followed.
 All of My Friends and Nothing At All from his 2021 work, Dorian featured Vocalists Michael Jayne Walker, Kerri George, Gen Parton-Shin, off-Broadway actor Grace Choi, and Quentin Bruno.

 Tonight’s first world premiere by Nathan R. Matthews is entitled The Ruminations and Reflections of an Armchair Philosopher (2022), set to poems by Peter Haslett Kelly.
 Songs included It Always Sucks to be Someone/Doubt with vocalists Christiane Noll and Jamie LaVerdiere, Safer performed by LaVerdiere, two works Life and Right performed by Noll, and Wild Monkeys performed by Noll and LaVerdiere.

-The second half of the program featured Matthews’ world premiere of The Count of Monte Cristo (2007, 20220).
-This featured a coterie of vocal luminaries, including Edward Parks, Blythe Gaissert, Christiane Noll, Thomas J. Capobianco, and Detra A. Davis.
+The program’s second half featured Matthews’ world premiere of The Count of Monte Cristo (2007, 2020).
+This featured various vocal luminaries, including Edward Parks, Blythe Gaissert, Christiane Noll, Thomas J. Capobianco, and Detra A. Davis.